kevinconvery/scheduler-app/README.md

 ![alt-text](https://github.com/kevinconvery/rr-summer-challenge/blob/master/public/images/edit-task-screen.png "Edit Task Screen")

 Tasks can be updated and deleted by clicking on them.
-This will  Any field can be updated and this will render the schedule based on the updated information.
+When the schedule is updated, it will render based on the updated schedule information.

-If there is a task conflict, the screen will prompt with a request to overwrite the existing task.
+If a time conflict occurs when updating a task with another existing task, the screen will prompt with a request to overwrite the conflicting task.

 ## Downloading the schedule